Wolverine971/9takes/src/blog/enneagram/enneagram-team-dynamics.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "The Enneagram can be a powerful tool for improving team dynamics.
-By identifying the strengths and weaknesses of each team member theoretically you can increase productivity.
+Theoretically, you can increase productivity by identifying each team member's strengths and weaknesses.
 A well-rounded team should have a mix of Enneagram types to ensure a variety of perspectives and skillsets."
           },
           "name": "How can the Enneagram improve team dynamics?"
         },